IBM-Cloud/logistics-wizard/README.md

 4. Lastly, your Gmail username and password must be copied to the service you are using for deployment.
 Here are some common options:
 	- **CF CLI**: Update the environment variables in your `manifest.yml` file or in your app dashboard's *Runtime* --> *Environment Variables* section after deployment.
-	- **DevOps Services Toolchain**: Configure the environment properties for the `TEST` stage in the `logistics-wizard` delivery pipeline.
+	- **DevOps Services Toolchain**: When configuring your toolchain, set the email parameters in the Delivery Pipleine section.
 	- **Travis CI**: Go to the *Settings* tab for your repo and update the environment variables there.
 	- **`.env.local`**: If you would like to test this functionality while developing locally, copy the values into this file.